Koficodeit/HTML-CSS-Project/Mini - Task/Forms/Multi-Step Form/Readm.md

 ## **Features**

-1. *Dynamic Placeholder Animation*

-   - Placeholders smoothly move upwards or disappear when inputs are focused or typed into.
+1. *Multi-Step Navigation*

+   - Seamlessly transitions between form steps using CSS.

-2. *Form Validation*
+2. *Validation States*

-   - Built-in HTML validation to ensure users provide accurate data.
+   - Implements HTML input validation for all form fields.

-   - Accessible validation states with <aria-required> attributes.

 3. *Interactive Styling*

-   - Added hover and focus states for inputs.
+   - Added `:hover`, `:focus`, and `:valid` pseudo-classes to provide visual feedback.

+4. *CSS Transitions and Transforms*

+   - Smooth animations for form navigation and validation states.

+5. *User-Friendly Design*

-   - Smooth transitions and transforms for better feedback and engagement.
+   - Designed for better interaction and engagement with clear error prompts and success indicators.

-4. *Accessibility First*

-   - <aria-label> attributes for screen reader compatibility.

-   - Clear visual cues for validation states, enhancing usability for all users.
+6. *No JavaScript*

+   - Entirely built with HTML and CSS, ensuring simplicity and compatibility.

 ---